 One sign that it may be time to replace your roof is a sagging ceiling.
 This is one of the more obvious signs of roof damage, and it’s relatively easier for you to spot this because you can check it from inside your house.
 However, as soon as you observe this, you must act immediately to see how widespread the damage is.

 Sagging ceilings are indicative of accumulated moisture, resulting in leaks, or worse, collapsed ceilings.
 This not only puts your valuables at risk of damage, but also the safety of those inside.

 Leaks are another common sign that it may be time to replace your roof.
 Roof shingles incorrectly placed are more prone to damage faster.
 This can result in massive leaks, deteriorating shingles, poor insulation, and more.

-If you suspect that a part of your roofing system may not have been installed properly, get in touch with a professional immediately, such as the IKO Roofing team, to assess how bad the situation is, and get it addressed immediately.
+If you suspect that a part of your roofing system may not have been installed properly, get in touch with a professional immediately to assess how bad the situation is, and get it addressed immediately.

 Especially because it’s not correctly installed, it increases the risk of it collapsing on your house sooner rather than later.

 Roofing systems are largely thought to be invincible and made to last forever, but they’re not.
 They can last for a very long time, though, but eventually, as with everything else, they would have to be replaced.

 The timeline you would want to keep an eye out for would be somewhere 20 years into the future, from the time it was first installed.
 This is considered to be the average lifespan of a good-quality roof.
 It should be a good time to upgrade and replace your roof anyway, since it’s been a long time since it’s been touched up, along with the rest of the house.